pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ---

+### Return To User

+Return to the users location, and automatic scaling.
+Use this after you have manually zoomed, or set the displayed latitude/longitude.
+Users with the on screen ui can also touch the crosshairs to return to the users location.

+### Restore Defaults

+Clear all storage and reset settings to their default values.

+---

 # On Device

 Only some high memory devices allow configuring the settings directly from the watch, all other devices will need to use an alternate method for configuring the settings.